xi-virus/ProjectAirSim/docs/sensors/battery.md

 | `rotor-power-coefficient`| float| Required for rotor-power-discharge-mode.
 Used to scale the rotor-power estimates by a constant, default is one.|

 ---
 Copyright (C) Microsoft Corporation.
+Copyright (C) 2025 IAMAI Consulting Corp.

+MIT License.
 All rights reserved.